mpalummo/DFT-2D/BN-1L/bands/README.md

 At the end you should have a file Bands_BN_1L_PBE-vdW.png	 in a png format to plot.

-If you wish you can repeat the same calculations for relaxed structures at LDA and PBE level of approximation
+If you wish you can repeat the same calculations for the LDA and PBE relaxed structures and compare them